FidelityFramework/clef/docs/fidelity/From_FSharp_to_FSNative.md

 let items = [ 1; 2; 3 ]
 ```

-These will compile under FNCS but with different semantics.
-The greeting becomes `NativeStr`, the array becomes `NativeArray<int>`, and the list becomes `NativeList<int>`.
+These will compile under FNCS with native semantics.
+The `string` greeting has UTF-8 fat pointer semantics, the `array<int>` has native array semantics, and the `list<int>` has native list semantics - but users write standard F# type names throughout.

 ### 10.3 Semantic Differences to Consider